 Pack lots of snacks and keep them in a place that is easy for teens to access in the car.

-In addition to a well-stocked cooler, we traveled with a small storage container with a lid packed with non-perishable healthy snacks (granola bars, apples and oranges, jerky, trail mix).
+When we road trip, we travel with a small storage container with a lid packed with non-perishable healthy snacks (granola bars, apples and oranges, jerky, trail mix).
 I prefer a clear container so that Buddy can see what was in the box and reach for it rather than rummage through the box and create a mess!

 3. Share the radio